Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Alternatively, grab a blanket and head down to the lake to do some of your own stargazing.
 A good place to stargaze for free in Tekapo is the Church of the Good Shepherd.
 There’s minimal light pollution and some photography opportunities.

-Hike up Mount John in the day for panoramic views.
+• Hike up Mount John in the day for panoramic views.

-Hire a bike and explore Lake Tekapo.
+• Hire a bike and explore Lake Tekapo.

-Visit the Church of the Good Shepherd
+• Visit the Church of the Good Shepherd

 Lake Pukaki (viewpoints)

-How long to spend at Lake Pukaki: there are various viewpoints on your way to Mount Cook
+How long to spend at Lake Pukaki: There are various viewpoints on your way to Mount Cook

-Next up is Lake Pukaki.
-A magnificent turquoise glacial lake near Aoraki Mount Cook National Park.
 I don’t think I’ve ever seen a lake quite as blue as here.
-There are viewpoints all the way along the read with incredible lake views.
+There are viewpoints along the road with incredible lake views.
 You’ll get your first glimpse of Lake Pukaki driving along State Highway 8.
-Turn off on to State Highway 80 on the Mount Cook Road for even more spectacular views.
+Turn off onto State Highway 80 on Mount Cook Road for even more spectacular views.

 If it’s a clear day, you may even get your first glimpse of Mount Cook in the distance.